-(9) Commitments under Leases
+(9) Leases

 Governmental fund financial statements use the current financial resources measurement focus and modified accrual basis of accounting.
-Expenditures and liabilities for installment purchase and capital lease obligations are not recognized until they are due.
+Expenditures and liabilities for installment purchase and lease obligations are not recognized until they are due.
+The right to use assets are not presented in the fund financial statements.

-In Fiscal Year 2018, the Academy entered into a fifteen-year lease purchase agreement to replace the Facility Central Plant in the main academic building.
-The interest component of the lease payments is due and payable on May 1 and November 1 of each year at an effective rate of 6.94% and principal payments are due May 1 of each year, commencing May 1, 2019 and terminating May 1, 2033.
+In Fiscal Year 2018, the Academy entered into a fifteen year lease purchase agreement to replace the Facility Central Plant in the main academic building.
+The interest component of the lease payments are due and payable on May 1 and November 1 of each year at a rate of 6.00% and principal payments are due May 1 of each year, commencing May 1, 2019 and terminating May 1, 2033.
+There are no variable payment components of the lease.

-At June 30, 2021, the future minimum lease payments are as follows:
+At June 30, 2022, the remaining minimum payments are as follows: